Fantasy Points Logo - Wordmark

 Start ‘Em

-De’Von Achane – Returned to full practice (concussion) on Wednesday.
+De’Von Achane – Returned to full practice (concussion) on Wednesday and he will play.
 Achane left after 11 snaps in Week 5.
 Miami’s offense is dead last in points per possession – even worse than Cleveland – without Tua Tagovailoa.
 Miami’s run game hasn’t been as nearly as successful from a blocking or scheme perspective, and that’s why Achane has been far less efficient this year compared to his rookie season.
 The Dolphins are 19th in yards before contact per carry (1.64) and 29th in stuff rate (50.4%).
 By comparison, Miami was third-best in YBC/carry (1.95) and had the 12th-lowest stuff rate (45%) last year.
 Achane out-carried Mostert 10 to 6 in Week 1.

 FLEX Plays